Mohamed-Jeafer/slsguruChallenge/README.md

 - Item being read is not found.
 - Item being updated is not found.
 - Item being deleted is not found.
-- Table not found – incase if the table was accidently deleted.
+- Table not found – incase if the table was accidentally deleted.

-Status Code: 404
+- Status Code: 404

-Body: Stringified Object: {"Message":"Item not found "}
+- Body: Stringified Object: {"Message":"Item not found "}

 #### Bad Request: